pragmint/open-practices/capabilities/test-automation.md

 ### [Conduct Code Reviews](/practices/conduct-code-reviews.md)

-Conducting code reviews ensures code changes adhere to quality standards.
-Potential issues can be caught early and consistent coding practices can be enforced.
-This promotes a robust suite of automated tests, prevents regression errors, and maintains smooth CI processes.
-By fostering collaboration and identifying gaps in test coverage, code reviews enhance software reliability and stability, directly contributing to effective test automation.
+Code reviews allow team members to ensure that proposed code is functional and easy to maintain over time.
+This practice also promotes test automation, prevents regression errors, and maintains smooth CI processes.
+By providing feedback on readability, test coverage, and coding standards adherence, conducting code reviews improves the quality of the codebase and the stability of the software.

 ### [Create and Manage Ephemeral Environments](/practices/create-and-manage-ephemeral-environments.md)